Plague Inc: Evolved: Plague Inc: The Cure

-On 28 January 2021 Plague Inc: The Cure a free DLC (now paid) was released wherein the player attempts to eradicate a rapidly spreading plague by creating a cure before they lose all of their "authority" due to too many people getting panicked about disease spread.

-The player can slow the spread of the plague by imposing health guidelines, public awareness schemes and continental lockdowns.
+On 28 January 2021, amid the COVID-19 pandemic, the DLC Plague Inc: The Cure was released wherein the player attempts to eradicate a rapidly spreading plague by creating a cure before they lose all of their "authority" due to too many people getting panicked about disease spread.
+The player can slow the spread of the plague by imposing health guidelines, public awareness schemes, and continental lockdowns.
+The paid DLC was initially offered free until COVID-19 was brought under control.

+Plague Inc: Aliens & Anti-Vaxxers

+On 7 April 2026, the second DLC Plague Inc: Aliens & Anti-Vaxxers was released, adding a new disease type and six new scenarios.

 Development and release

 Plague Inc: Evolved went live on Steam Early Access on 20 February 2014.

 In 2014, the developer used "almost half a million pieces of feedback and feature requests from players" to help him understand what players wanted from the game and said he was "only 50 percent of the way through the original Plague Inc. design document".

 A multiplayer mode, titled "VS. mode" was added to the game on 1 December 2015.
 In this mode, two players compete to spread their own plague across the world, while preventing in-game humans from inventing a cure and trying to eradicate the other player's disease.
 The mode adds new genes, evolution and abilities to the game.

 The 1.0 release took place on 18 February 2016.

-On August 9, 2019, Ndemic Creations released Plague Inc. Evolved for the Nintendo Switch; gameplay is operated through the Switch's Joy-Con, or the touchscreen.
+On August 9, 2019, Ndemic Creations released Plague Inc: Evolved for the Nintendo Switch; gameplay is operated through the Switch's Joy-Con, or the touchscreen.